LLC: A Step-by-Step Guide

 An EIN can usually be obtained online.
 However, for non-US citizens without a Social Security number, the application is usually processed via fax or mail and can take a longer time to obtain.

 At Tailor Brands, we can help you obtain an EIN for your business.
-This can be while filing your LLC application, or purchased after your LLC has been completed.
+This can be purchased when filing your LLC application or after your LLC has been completed.
 Our EIN services provide a quick and easy way to get your EIN, so you can focus on other aspects of your business.

 Conclusion